Fight Background Check Errors with Background Check Lawyers.

 Unfortunately, the answer to this is no.

-Even if the employer’s decision not to hire, promote, assign, or clear you for a position is entirely related to false, misleading, or inaccurate information in your background check report, the employer does NOT have to reconsider you for the position.
 This is true even if you promptly inform them of the error and successfully dispute the bad information.
 While some employers will hold a position for you while you’re clearing up the error, or invite you to reapply once the background check error is fixed, there is no legal obligation to do so.